That Girl Cooks Healthy

 If the mixture is too thin, no worries simply add some more cornmeal as this will balance out the texture again.

-In total I used ¾ cup of water, you really shouldn't need more than one cup of water but this will depend on the moisture from the pumpkin.
+In total I used ½ cup of coconut milk you really shouldn't need more than one cup of water but this will depend on the moisture from the pumpkin.

 Another thing, how long the pone takes to bake will vary from 45 minutes to 1 hour, check the pone throughout baking, although I suggest increasing checks after 45 minutes if the pone is not entirely cooked.